 The bill will also cover the cost of an upgrade of the royal suite, Double Celebrations project director Luke Mswane told the Swazi Observer newspaper.

-Opposition lawmaker Sibusiso Nkambune said it is inappropriate to be splashing out when 600 000 people are only surviving on food aid after a period of drought.
+Opposition lawmaker Sibusiso Nkambune said it is inappropriate to be splashing out when 600 000 people are only surviving on food aid after a period of drought. ”We are facing a lot of challenges so such festivities will dig deep into coffers,” he said.

 King Mswati turns 40 on April 19, but he is not planning any formal celebrations on his birthday.